Don't wait!

 1. Engineered

 Engineered hardwood is manufactured by taking several thin layers of wood and pressing them together horizontally to make a stacked plank.
 Because it has several layers — also known as a multi-ply construction — this style is more resistant to potential moisture damage than others.
-It is very versatile, and it costs less than solid hardwood.
+It is very versatile and costs less than solid hardwood.
 So, you can have the same look at a lower cost.

 2. Solid